 Many network programs were produced at NBC's regional studios in Chicago, San Francisco, and Hollywood.
 A limited number of program scripts from the Chicago and Hollywood master books are included in the NBC Collection dating from the war years.

-Also included in the collection are the microfilmed master books of NBC's International Network (sometimes called the White Network), composed of several short wave stations whose broadcasts in six different languages were primarily intended for overseas listeners.
+Also included in the collection are the microfilmed master books of NBC's International Network (sometimes called the White Network), composed of several short-wave stations whose broadcasts in six different languages were primarily intended for overseas listeners.

 The press releases in the NBC Collection date from January 1924 through December 1989.
 (The 1940 and 1941 volumes were not included in the donation and are presumably lost.)
 The pre-network press releases were produced by WEAF, while still under AT&T ownership.
 That WEAF regularly issued detailed press releases at such an early date is evidence of that station's greater wealth and sophistication in comparison to most, if not all other, early radio stations in America.

-Far more legible than the microfilmed master books, the press releases are an invaluable resource for aiding in the reconstruction of early, unrecorded programs.
+The press releases are an invaluable resource for aiding in the reconstruction of early, unrecorded programs.
 They are also useful as a supplement to the card catalog.
 For example, a researcher wishing to obtain biographical information about an unfamiliar actor listed on one of the program cards could consult the press releases issued shortly before the date of his performance.
 In addition to releases on the programs and performers, there are many relating to the network's announcers, writers, musicians, corporate staff, affiliates, and to NBC's technical achievements, particularly its early experiments in television broadcasting.

-Not to be overlooked is that the press releases are simply a good read, providing tidbits of the stars and a vivid picture of day-to-day life at network headquarters.
+Moreover, the press releases are simply a good read, providing tidbits of the stars and a vivid picture of day-to-day life at network headquarters.
 They describe: New York in the grips of a storm, as engineers rush to a top floor of Radio City to record howling gale-force winds for their sound effects library; studio audiences of the NBC Symphony being handed programs of soft, porous paper so that the musicians would not be distracted by the rustling of turning pages; and in those days when all performances were live, a weary Jack Benny deciding to move his program to Hollywood partly to avoid repeating his show late at night for the benefit of West Coast audiences.
 As explained in a press release on that subject, "It's all over by supper time out there."